 In close proximity to the Olympic Park, the Montreal Botanical Garden is one of the largest of its kind.
 Home to more than 22,000 plant species and roughly 30 exquisitely mapped out gardens, it's well worth a visit any time of year.
 Begun in 1931 during a financial crisis, it provided jobs for thousands of unemployed workers and has since developed into a popular Montreal tourist attraction, with an astounding array of plants and trees.
 A slew of interesting sights and sounds await visitors, such as the Tree House, a Chinese Garden, the Quebec Butterfly House, a Medicinal Plant Garden, Planetarium and a First Nations Garden illustrating the interaction of Inuits and Amerindians with nature.

 With predominantly wet, warm summers and cold, snowy winters, the humid continental climate of Montreal is varied and seasonal.
 In winter (December to February), snowfall is abundant and common both in spring and autumn.
-Temperatures well below freezing are experienced in winter, with average low temperatures dropping to 7°F (-14°C) in January, with the bitter weather is exacerbated by wind chill.
+Temperatures well below freezing are experienced in winter, with average low temperatures dropping to 7°F (-14°C) in January, and the bitter weather exacerbated by wind chill.

 Summer (June to August) brings sunshine and pleasant days, with high humidity on occasion, although highs seldom exceed 86°F (30°C).
 Rain can be expected any time of year in Montreal, but summer tends to be the wettest season.
 A feature of the climate of Montreal is the possibility of late autumn heatwaves, enjoyed as 'Indian summers', which frequently occur.